LED lights are predominantly safe for dogs, and the benefits they offer far outweigh any small risks that may be present.

 A study into how flickering light effects the biology of animals, measured the ‘critical fusion frequency’ in dogs, the threshold in which light becomes a continuous stream rather than as a series of flashes.

-The result showed the domestic dog had a CFF of 75 hertz in high light levels, operating at a higher frequency with a high flicker index not visually perceptible from properly working LED lights.
+Richard Inger’s study, from the University of Exeter (UK), showed the domestic dog had a CFF of 75 hertz in high light levels, operating at a higher frequency with a high flicker index not visually perceptible from properly working LED lights.

-If you can see that an LED does flicker caused by a faulty installation, bad connection or ageing bulb, dogs may feel unsettled too by the sudden changes in brightness levels.
+However, if you can see that an LED does flicker caused by a faulty installation, bad connection or ageing bulb, dogs may feel unsettled too by the sudden changes in brightness levels.

 Overall, LED lights are safe and beneficial for dogs if used correctly with consideration of their needs and preferences.